webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Description ==

-“Pagamento de Serviços” (payment of services) on Multibanco (Portuguese ATM network), or Home Banking services, is the most popular way to pay for services and (online) purchases in Portugal.
+“Pagamento de Serviços” (payment of services) on Multibanco (Portuguese ATM network), or homebanking services, is the most popular way to pay for services and (online) purchases in Portugal.
 Portuguese consumers trust the “Multibanco” system more than any other.
-This plugin will allow you to generate a payment Reference the customer can then use to pay for his WooCommerce order, through an ATM or Home Banking service.
+This plugin will allow you to generate a payment Reference the customer can then use to pay for his WooCommerce order, through an ATM or homebanking service.

 The MB WAY (using the customer mobile phone number), Credit or debit card and CTT Payshop payment methods are also available.